48th Infantry Brigade Combat Team (United States): Bosnia Deployment

-Iraq
+Iraq Deployment

 In October 2004, the 48th Infantry Brigade was notified that it would be mobilized into federal service in support of the Global War on Terrorism.
 Elements of the brigade began mobilizing in December 2004 at Fort Stewart, Georgia, with the remainder of the brigade entering federal service in early January 2005.
-The brigade completed five months of training, including a rotation at the National Training Center, Fort Irwin, California and was validated as combat-ready.
+The brigade completed five months of training, including a rotation at the National Training Center, Fort Irwin, California, and was validated as combat-ready.

-In May 2005, the unit began deploying to Iraq as part of Operation Iraqi Freedom III (the third major U.S. military rotation of forces into the area of operations) and experienced some of the fiercest combat actions in the campaign.
-The brigade was assigned to Multi-National Division – Baghdad (MND-B) under the control of the 3rd Infantry Division and was responsible for a sector of southwest Baghdad, nicknamed the Triangle of Death.
+In May 2005, the unit began deploying to Iraq as part of Operation Iraqi Freedom III (the third major U.S. military rotation of forces into the area of operations), where it experienced some of the fiercest combat actions in the campaign.
+The brigade was assigned to Multi-National Division Baghdad (MND-B) under the control of the 3rd Infantry Division, and was responsible for a sector of southwest Baghdad nicknamed the Triangle of Death.
 It replaced the 2nd Brigade, 10th Mountain Division.
 The brigade was headquartered at Camp Stryker, part of the Victory Base Complex (VBC).
-Elements of the 48th Brigade occupied and maintained forward operating bases (FOBs) in Mahmudiyah, Lutifiyah, Latifiyah, and Yusifiyah; and established a new joint United States/Iraqi Army permanent patrol base, designated PB Lion's Den, located to the west of the Radwaniyah Palace Complex.
+Elements of the 48th Brigade occupied and maintained forward operating bases (FOBs) in Mahmudiyah, Latifiyah, and Yusifiyah.
+It established a joint United States / Iraqi Army permanent patrol base designated PB Lion's Den, located to the west of the Radwaniyah Palace Complex.